dwicao/react-apollo-handler/README.md

 const HomePageWithHandler = apolloHandler(LoadingSpinner, ErrorComponent)(HomePage);

-// ErrorComponent is optional, so you can just do like this :
+// ErrorComponent is optional, so you can just do like this:
 // const HomePageWithHandler = apolloHandler(LoadingSpinner)(HomePage);

 export default graphql(query)(HomePageWithHandler);